 I think I can blame that on not being ready… Even though I thought I did my research before I ordered the Cornish Cross chicks.

-So in this post, I am going to put the topic of raising meat chickens in front of you in the fullest way I know; from beginning to end, from ordering your birds to bagging your meat.
+So in this post, I am going to put the topic of raising meat chickens in front of you in the fullest way I know.
+We’ll concentrate on the raising in this post and in the end, I’ll link to the second part which is how to butcher a chicken so you can learn that process too and get ready.

 I’ll tell you what we did, what I think you should do if you are going to raise meat chickens, what difficulties we encountered and how I think we could have prevented them, and how I plan to make this whole meat chicken business much more grower friendly and sustainable.